CoBEVMoE: Heterogeneity-aware Feature Fusion with Dynamic Mixture-of-Experts for Collaborative Perception: Experiments

 \textbf{Ablation studies on hyperparameters.} Table~\ref{tab:hyp} reports the ablation study on the loss weight $\lambda$ of the DEML, conducted on the OPV2V camera-based segmentation task.
 We vary $\lambda$ from $0$ to $1.0$ with an interval of $0.2$.
 As shown in the table, the performance remains relatively stable when $\lambda$ ranges from $0.0$ to $0.6$, with the best results achieved at $\lambda=0.4$, where vehicle, drivable area, and lane segmentation reach their highest IoUs.
 This indicates that a moderate loss weight provides sufficient regularization for the DMoE module, encouraging feature diversity without overwhelming the primary segmentation objective.
 In contrast, excessively small weights (\textit{e.g.}, $\lambda=0.2$) fail to impose effective constraints, while overly large weights (\textit{e.g.}, $\lambda \geq 0.8$) dominate the optimization, leading to degraded semantic segmentation performance.
 These results highlight the importance of balancing the expert regularization and the main task loss for stable and effective training.

 \textbf{Component analysis.} Table~\ref{tab:ablation} presents an ablation study on the key components of CoBEVMoE.
 From the results, we can see that each proposed component contributes incremental improvements.
-Adding a Vanilla MoE improves IoU by ${+}0.4$ on vehicle, while DMoE further boosts it by an additional ${+}0.5$.
+Adding a Vanilla MoE improves IoU by ${+}0.4$ on \emph{vehicles}, while DMoE further boosts it by an additional ${+}0.5$.
 Incorporating the DEML yields a final gain of ${+}0.6$, leading to a total improvement of ${+}1.5$ in IoU over the CoBEVT baseline.
+We further quantify expert diversity using PCD.
+As shown in Table \ref{tab:ablation}, enabling DEML significantly increases PCD from $0.10$ to $1.53$, which consistently correlates with the performance gains, indicating that DEML encourages agent-relevant expert diversity rather than arbitrary dispersion.
+Here, the \emph{Vanilla MoE} baseline employs \textbf{five static experts}, which are \textbf{randomly initialized and jointly optimized during training}, while \textbf{sharing the same gating network as DMoE}.
 We make the following observations:

-\begin{itemize} \item \textbf{Vanilla MoE \textit{vs.} CoBEVT:} Simply using a standard mixture-of-experts module yields only marginal improvements.
+\begin{itemize} \item \textbf{Vanilla MoE \textit{vs.} CoBEVT:} Simply using a standard mixture-of-experts module with static experts yields only marginal improvements.
 This indicates that without expert-specific design and regulation, the expert system fails to effectively disentangle useful agent-specific cues.

 \item \textbf{DMoE \textit{vs.} Vanilla MoE:} Introducing dynamic kernel generation for each expert significantly boosts performance, as the learned kernels are conditioned on each agent's local context.
 This dynamic adaptability enhances the model’s capacity to capture heterogeneity across agents.